diegoslorenzo/landbot-senior-sw-engineer-challenge/README.md

 - **Integration Tests**: These verify the complete flow from receiving a request to sending the notification.

 - **Mocking**: Use of `unittest.mock` to simulate external behaviors.

+- **Test Coverage**: Used `coverage` library to measure and report test coverage, ensuring that a high proportion of code is being tested and helping to identify areas that require further testing.

 ### 4. **Dockerization**